Step away from the armchair - things to do in January

 Reluctantly, we suppose we must shift ourselves after the break.
 We hate to feel like clichés, but it does have to be said that after the Christmas hols we are feeling very clichéd indeed.
 We sniffled at The Snowman, cannot face another slice of brandified Christmas pudding, have livers slow and sluggish, and turned the air blue on New Year’s Day when jeans were tried on and didn't fit even with lying flat on the floor and not breathing.
 Bah and also humbug.

-We’re not so clichéd as to make all sorts of New Year’s resolutions involving weight loss and getting fit – anything requiring willpower is best kept until spring and not introduced in the grim and skint depths of winter – but we suppose it wouldn’t kill us to get some fresh air and exercise.
+We’re not so clichéd as to make all sorts of New Year’s resolutions involving weight loss and getting fit – anything requiring willpower is best kept until spring – but we suppose it wouldn’t kill us to get some fresh air and exercise.
 And now that we’ve had a look at what’s on, as well as downed several pints of tea to get us started, we think we might be able to make it out of doors after all.
 Here are some events in January which might help shift you from the armchair:

 Stay: Lee Wick Farm Cottages and Camping along the coast at St Osyth has camping pods in style, with the Mega Pod coming with double bed, futon, DAB radio, iPod dock and outside seating as well as a kitchen area, loo and shower.
 The pod is £110 for 18-19 January for up to four people, and £155 for four people for 18-20 January if you want to stay the full three nights of the festival.